Penn State Shenango

 Where might I work as an Occupational Therapy Assistant?

-- The job market is excellent nationwide - sign on bonuses are being offered
+The job market is excellent nationwide - sign on bonuses are being offered.
+Some employers are offering scholarships or paying back student loans.

 - Public and private schools